jlquinn/xbows-driver/doc/spec.md

 duration 1 animations.

 So this suggests that those 2 bytes are 0x0200 + 0x1a * duration.
-The 0x0200 is very specific.
-Changing it makes the lighting effect fall back to white.
+0x0200 is the number of data bytes to reach the first animation frame.

 IMPORTANT: 0x1a is 26.
-I *think* this is 4 bytes bitmap leader and 22 bytes of bitmap.
+This is 4 bytes bitmap leader and 22 bytes of bitmap of an animation frame.

+After 0804, there is 01000000.
+I believe this is the number of lighting frames.

 I next see 20 copies of 03001600 followed by a 22 byte keymap.
 After that is: